 However, one of the TSS components is the measurement of lancinating pain, which is a feeling of deep-seated, acute pain in DPN patients.
 A post hoc subgroup analysis observed that EVNol SupraBio tocotrienols reduced lancinating pain in some DPN patients.
 This result leads to a new hypothesis on lancinating pain and warrants a future study to elucidate the mechanism in which tocotrienols modulate this acute pain.

-A study published in Diabetes Care in 2003 reported that 27 percent of the $245 billion spent on diabetic healthcare in the U.S. was attributed to DPN and the CBD oil brands are gaining more popularity in people with Diabetes.2
+A study published in Diabetes Care in 2003 reported that 27 percent of the $245 billion spent on diabetic healthcare in the U.S. was attributed to DPN in people with Diabetes.2

 “Neuropathic pain is a chronic pain caused by neuronal dysfunction.
-Severe pain could affect quality of life.
+According to these Palmercare Chiropractic Columbia website, severe pain could affect quality of life.
 There are several mechanisms in which this pain could occur, which are increased activity of 12/15-lipoxygenase and altered expression of voltage-gated sodium channels in the peripheral nerves.
 Tocotrienols have potential in reducing lancinating pain through modulation of these mechanisms.
 Further study on these mechanisms are essential for lancinating pain management using EVNol SupraBio bioenhanced full spectrum tocotrienol complex,” says ExcelVite Nutritionist Diyanah Roslan.

 - Efficacy of Oral Mixed Tocotrienols in Diabetic Peripheral Neuropathy: A Randomized Clinical Trial.
 JAMA Neurol.
 Published online January 29, 2018